nicholashinds/gitpr-bot/README.md

 # Discord Bot with GitHub Webhook Integration

-A small Discord bot that listens for GitHub pull request events via a webhook and notifies a specified Discord channel when a pull request is opened, reopened, or closed.
+A small Discord bot that listens for GitHub pull request events via a webhook and notifies a specified Discord channel when a pull request is opened or closed.

 ## Prerequisites